nmdkims/nmdkims/README.md

 ## 🏆 Key Projects & Achievements

 - 🚀 **Hamaroom** ([hamaroom.com](https://hamaroom.com))
-  Currently leading the development of a personalized lesson platform, enabling educators to manage sessions, students, and feedback efficiently.
+  Leading the development of an AI-powered agent service that reduces administrative workload for teachers and improves operational efficiency.

 - 🏫 **TeacherLine** ([teacherline.net](https://teacherline.net))
-  Developed a modern educational platform that streamlines communication and curriculum management between teachers and learners.
+  Developed a recruitment platform exclusively for educators, streamlining the hiring process and improving candidate management.

 - 🧠 **Linkerverse**
-  Contributed to the development of this platform, which received the **CES Innovation Award** for its AI-driven educational solutions.
+  Contributed to the development of a health analysis service using nail images, which was honored with the **CES Innovation Award**.
   Responsibilities included:

   - Designing and implementing the AI image analysis pipeline
-  - Developing deep learning models for classification, detection, and segmentation
+  - Developing deep learning models for health-related image classification and segmentation
   - Deploying and optimizing models for production environments

 ---